volmer/bootsy/README.md

 ## Usage

-Just call the brand new method `bootsy_area` in your `FormBuilder` instances, in the same way you call the basic `textarea` method.
+Just call the brand new method `bootsy_area` in your `FormBuilder` instances, the same way you'd call the basic `textarea` method.
 Example:

   ```erb
   <%= form_for(@post) do |f| %>